-- Assigning the bucket to a user, and setting their permissions.
+- Assigning users to a bucket and setting their permissions

 Storage servers store web content to be distributed over the Content Delivery Network.
 The content is then cached by edge servers and delivered to consumers.

 Edge servers cache web content and deliver it to website visitors.
-They are deployed on compute resources and managed just like VSs.
-You can use edge servers to sell CDN bandwidth to your end users, and/or submit the edge server to the OnApp CDN marketplace and sell your bandwidth to other hosts.
-You can create as many edge servers as you need and place them on different compute resources in different geographical locations, and easily broaden your CDN by combining your own edge servers with other locations on the CDN marketplace.
-You can even build a CDN solely with marketplace resources.
+They are deployed to compute resources and managed the same way as virtual servers.
+You can use edge servers to sell CDN bandwidth to your end users, and/or submit the edge server to the OnApp CDN marketplace and sell your bandwidth to other hosting providers.
+You can create as many edge servers as you need and place them to different compute resources in different geographical locations, and easily broaden your CDN by combining your own edge servers with other locations on the CDN marketplace.
+You can also build a CDN solely with marketplace resources.
 For details, refer to the Edge servers chapter.

-Edge groups are groups of edge servers – your own, and those you subscribe to from the CDN marketplace.
+Edge groups are groups of edge servers that can be your own and/or those you subscribe to from the CDN marketplace.
 They are usually grouped by location, so they represent a pool of servers for a given geographical area.

-CDN resources are specific servers with content an end user wants to distribute via the CDN.
-CDN resources are assigned to edge groups, which determines the list of servers taking part in distributing/caching of their data.
+CDN resources are specific servers with content that an end user wants to distribute via CDN.
+CDN resources are assigned to edge groups, which determine the list of servers taking part in distributing/caching of their data.